quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 ## How are you going to create an `ApplicationContext` in an integration test?

+`@ContextConfiguration` defines class-level metadata that is used to determine how to load and configure an ApplicationContext for **Integration Tests**.
+(Spring framework)

 #### `JUnit 4`
 - `@RunWith(SpringJUnit4ClassRunner.class)` or `@RunWith(SpringRunner.class)`
 - Must have `@ContextConfiguration` to tell the runner class where the bean definitions come from.
 For example: